 NURS 5362 Grading Requirements

 In order to pass NURS 5362, students must complete all assignments that are graded Pass/Fail at the passing level and obtain 80% in the total grade for all assignments that are graded on a 0-100 point scale.
 For assignments that are Pass/Fail students need 100% to pass.
 Students will be allowed one extra attempt to achieve this if submitted within the required time frame.
-Additionally, students must obtain a grade of 80% or better in the teaching assignment.
-Complete 135 hours of practicum for approved activities and approved hours within the 10 weeks session.
+Additionally, students must obtain a grade of 80% or better in the teaching assignment and complete all required approved clinical hours.

 Nurse Practitioner Clinical Courses Grading Requirement